 Underwriters and actuaries look at a number of factors to assess your firm’s potential risk, including your firm’s size, billings, location, clients, services provided, and project types.
 A 2011 study indicates other important factors help underwriters assess a firm’s potential risk.
 Find out how to present your firm in the best possible light when applying for professional liability insurance.
 Click here for the report.

-Small Firm Programs
+Small Firm Programs & Resources

 The AIA Trust develops tools and resources that may be helpful to a small firm—and especially to those just starting out.